 • one of the reactions with a seasonal and year-round type of negative response of the body, often develops simultaneously with a runny nose;

-• severe forms of conjunctivitis lead to damage to the optic nerve, partial or complete loss of vision, pronounced swelling of the cornea;
+• severe forms of conjunctivitis lead to damage to the optic nerve, partial or complete loss of vision, and pronounced swelling of the cornea;

-Learn more about the types and types of allergic reactions in children after watching the following video:
+Find out more about the types and types of allergic reactions in children after watching the following video:

 Skin manifestations of allergies